-By midnight on #GivingTuesday this year, the associated hashtag will have been broadcast on social media over four million times. #GivingTuesday is one of the most powerful hashtags ever created, this year expected to bring the total given since 2012 to more than half a billion dollars.
+By midnight on #GivingTuesday this year, the associated hashtag will have been broadcast on social media well over five million times. #GivingTuesday is one of the most powerful hashtags ever created, this year expected to bring the total given since 2012 to a billion dollars.
 Many organizations are now doing successful non-virtual events on #GivingTuesday, but it’s important to remember that the day all started with a hashtag.
 Focusing on social media and online best practices is still the key to making a #GivingTuesday campaign a success.

 #GivingTuesday best practices